oxyde1989/standalone-tn-send-email/README.md

 Is possible to override the TN sender name - sender email in those ways:

 - passing `--override_fromemail` or `--override_fromname`  calling the script
-- multi report users can edit theyr standard `mr_config` file, value involved are `FromName` and `FromEmail`, as a fallback
+- multi report users can edit theyr standard `mr_config` file, value involved are `FromName` and `From`, as a fallback

 📌 The priority is:
 `override data > fallback data > default`